vwakesahu/i-messages/README.md

 ## Introduction

-The iMessage API provides a simple interface to programmatically interact with Apple's iMessage system.
+The iMessage API provides a simple interface to interact programmatically with Apple's iMessage system.
 It allows you to send messages and retrieve your message history through HTTP endpoints.
+I created this for a hackathon, where I'm building an SMS-based AI agent that interacts with messages.
+I tried purchasing some messaging APIs from providers, but unfortunately, they all require verification, which takes about 20 hours.
+Since the hackathon ends in 6 hours, I ended up taking a more hands-on approach and built this myself.

 ## Prerequisites